-Most of the property has been in the same ownership since the late 1950’s.
-Since this time the landowner has focused on producing high quality forest products which today now offers a valuable timber resource.
-Property highlights include:
+Most of Middle Plains Forest has been in the same ownership since the late 1950s.
+Over the decades, the landowner has focused on producing high-quality forest products which today offer a valuable timber resource.

 The property is located in Middlebury and Salisbury, at the edge of East Middlebury Village, where the vast forestlands of the Green Mountain National Forest meet the agriculturally rich lands of the Lake Champlain Valley to the west.